 President James Monroe was no stranger to the institution of slavery.
 Born in Westmoreland County, Virginia, in 1758, Monroe grew up on his family’s 600-acre tobacco farm.
 When his father, Spence Monroe, died in 1774, Monroe inherited the land and personal property, as well as—according to his father’s will—“a Negro boy Ralph.”
 Throughout his life, Monroe’s relationships with slaves revealed a pattern of paternalistic racism.
 While he never advocated for equal rights for the enslaved population, Monroe sought a gradual end to slavery and promoted the re-settling of freed slaves either in the Caribbean or in Africa.
-Monroe was also humane in the treatment of his own slaves.
-In repeated instances Monroe prevented slave families from being broken apart, allowed certain slaves a degree of self-determination in work assignments, sought medical treatment for slaves who were ill, and demanded that his slaves have access to the basics of food, clothing, and shelter.
+Nonetheless, Monroe continued to hold slaves throughout his lifetime.
+He did allow certain slaves a degree of self-determination in work assignments, sought medical treatment for slaves who were ill, and demanded that his slaves have access to the basics of food, clothing, and shelter.

 During his governorship of Virginia, Monroe in 1800 confronted the state’s most alarming slave uprising—“Gabriel’s Rebellion,” named for slave leader Gabriel, a man enslaved on the Thomas Prosser plantation west of Richmond.
 Gabriel had incited slaves on plantations around Richmond to rise up, raid the state capital, seize the state arsenal, and kill the white population.
 Monroe acted quickly, mobilizing the militia.
 With the help of a severe thunderstorm that flooded the roads leading into Richmond, the militia soon thwarted the insurrection.
 At the resulting trial, Monroe realized that many of the accused slaves had been intimidated into giving dubious testimony.
 Monroe argued that it was “difficult to say whether mercy or severity was the better policy in this case, tho’ when there is cause for doubt, it is best to incline to the former policy.”